BelmY/wikiSDoR/Using-rx_tools-with-OpenWebRX.md

-The `rx_sdr` command works with a variety of SDR harware:
+The `rx_sdr` command works with a variety of SDR hardware:

 *RTL-SDR, HackRF, SDRplay, UHD, Airspy, Red Pitaya, audio devices, etc.*

+It uses the great [SoapySDR](https://github.com/pothosware/SoapySDR) library.

-You can find a list of [currently supported devices here](https://github.com/pothosware?utf8=%E2%9C%93&q=soapy&type=&language=).
+Check out the list of [devices currently supported by SoapySDR](https://github.com/pothosware?utf8=%E2%9C%93&q=soapy&type=&language=).

 The `rx_sdr` command syntax is similar to the `rtl_sdr` command.